ibm-cloud-docs/vpc/backup_service_vpc_apply_policy.md

 {{site.data.keyword.attribute-definition-list}}

-# Applying backup policies to resources with tags
+# Applying backup policies to resources
 {: #backup-use-policies}

 Apply backup policies by adding user tags to new or existing volumes.
 When these tags match a backup policy tag, a backup is created.